storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-evcore-free-dependencies` via npm.
 - A recent version of the Cordova CLI (such as `6.3.1`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is *not* supported since they do not honor the `before_plugin_install` hook.
-This is supported by: [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free)
+These are supported by: [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free)
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.12.2` (without FTS5 or JSON1 functionality) is used for Android.
-SQLite `3.14.0` (without FTS5 or JSON1 enabled) is used for _iOS/macOS/Windows_.
+SQLite `3.14.0` (without FTS5 or JSON1 enabled) is used for iOS/macOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations:
-  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library _(implemented in C)_
+  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library (C implementation)
   - optional: built-in Android database classes (usage described below)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (FUTURE TBD will be in Cordova-sqlite-evcore-extbuild-free along with the Android performance enhancements):
   - REGEXP support (Android/iOS)